Mehmed II: Anatolian conquests (1464–1473)

 Pir Ahmet as well as his brother Kasım escaped to Uzun Hasan's territory.
 This gave Uzun Hasan a chance to interfere.
 In 1472, the Akkoyunlu army invaded and raided most of Anatolia (this was the reason behind the Battle of Otlukbeli in 1473).
 But then Mehmed led a successful campaign against Uzun Hasan in 1473 that resulted in the decisive victory of the Ottoman Empire in the Battle of Otlukbeli.
 Before that, Pir Ahmet with Akkoyunlu help had captured Karaman.
-However, Pir Ahmet couldn't enjoy another term.
+However, Pir Ahmet could not enjoy another term.
 Because immediately after the capture of Karaman, the Akkoyunlu army was defeated by the Ottomans near Beyşehir and Pir Ahmet had to escape once more.
 Although he tried to continue his struggle, he learned that his family members had been transferred to Istanbul by Gedik Ahmet Pasha, so he finally gave up.
 Demoralized, he escaped to Akkoyunlu territory where he was given a tımar (fief) in Bayburt.
 He died in 1474.

 Uniting the Anatolian beyliks was first accomplished by Sultan Bayezid I, more than fifty years before Mehmed II but after the destructive Battle of Ankara in 1402, the newly formed unification was gone.
 Mehmed II recovered Ottoman power over the other Turkish states, and these conquests allowed him to push further into Europe.

-Another important political entity that shaped the Eastern policy of Mehmed II were the White Sheep Turcomans.
-Under the leadership of Uzun Hasan, this kingdom gained power in the East; but because of their strong relations with the Christian powers like the Empire of Trebizond and the Republic of Venice, and the alliance between the Turcomans and the Karamanid tribe, Mehmed saw them as a threat to his own power.
+Another important political entity that shaped the Eastern policy of Mehmed II were the Aq Qoyunlu.
+Under the leadership of Uzun Hasan, this kingdom gained power in the East, but because of its strong relations with Christian powers like the Empire of Trebizond and the Republic of Venice and the alliance between the Turcomans and the Karamanid tribe, Mehmed saw them as a threat to his own power.